Reno Problem Gambling Center Philosophy

 ABOUT RENO PROBLEM GAMBLING CENTER

 One of five service providers funded by the state of Nevada that offers problem gambling treatment services, Reno Problem Gambling Center (RPGC) is the largest gambling addiction recovery center in northern Nevada.
-The center is located in the heart of the gambling capitol, and the demand for treatment is so high that there is a waiting list of people seeking help.
-The intensive six-week treatment of CBT and Motivational Enhancement therapy is followed by one year of aftercare.
+The intensive six-week IOP treatment of evidence-based treatment modalities is followed by one year of aftercare.

 TREATMENT & ASSESSMENT

-RPGC’s approach incorporates evidence-based Cognitive Behavioral Therapy and Motivational Enhancement Therapy.
-Its outcome data at the six-month post-treatment point show a reduction in gambling behavior and improved quality of life among clients.
+RPGC’s approach incorporates evidence-based Cognitive Behavioral Therapy (CBT) and Motivational Enhancement Therapy.
 The aftercare program that follows successful completion of the intensive outpatient program involves weekly group session once a week for one year.
+According to the facility's website, outcome data at the six-month post-treatment point show a reduction in gambling behavior and improved quality of life among clients.

 RPGC also offers interventions, couples counseling, and a family group therapy program, which includes two evenings a week of group therapy for any family member of a problem gambler.
 The center has plans to expand the family program.